SOUNDARYARK/Book-store-using-HTML5-CSS3-JavaScript/README.md

 # Book-store-using-HTML5-CSS3-JavaScript

-I have to make a responsive book store website design using Html CSS and vanilla javascript from scratch.
+I have to make a responsive book store website design using Html,CSS,javascript .
+It contains Home,Featured,Arrivals,Reviews,Blogs page.

 The main feature of this website is:
 ✅ responsive doubleheader with search form and bottom navbar sticky effect using javascript.